Michael Lederer: "Casual Baggage"

-In January 2023, the U.S. embassy in Berlin for its commemoration of International Holocaust Remembrance Day presented a staged reading of Lederer's play "Casual Baggage" at the English Theatre Berlin International Performing Arts Center.
+In January 2023, in commemoration of International Holocaust Remembrance Day, the U.S. embassy in Berlin presented a staged reading of Lederer's play "Casual Baggage" at the English Theatre Berlin International Performing Arts Center.

 The play is based on the true story of a small group of Jewish refugees admitted into America during WWII.
 Brought from Naples to New York on a single ship, the USNS Henry Gibbins (T-AP-183), and numbering only 982, they were kept behind barbed wire in an internment camp in Oswego, New York until the war’s end.
-That group included Lederer's father Ivo Lederer and his grandparents Otto and Ruza.
+That group included Lederer's father Ivo Lederer, his aunt Mira and his grandparents Otto and Ruza.
 In a filmed embassy interview with the U.S. Cultural Attaché, Lederer said, "The real power of this story is not in what was done for the 982, but in what was not done for all the others so desperate for safe haven."
 Oswego's Palladium Times newspaper, writing about the play, noted the reading at English Theatre Berlin would include a filmed discussion with Lederer.
 In that discussion, Lederer explained the play's title.
 "As they were not immigrants and had no legal status, the refugees including my dad were forced to wear cardboard tags on strings around their necks identifying them as 'U.S. Military Casual Baggage.'
 As if they were things, not people.
 Not the first time in U.S. history that had happened."

 In an essay "America and the Holocaust" published November 2022 in the American Studies Journal Blog, American-born Lederer writes of how difficult it is for his own also his children's generations "growing and living in relative safety" to grasp what it is like to suffer the horrors of war, and prejudice.
 He notes, "We don't study history to understand the past.
 We study it to understand today, and prepare for tomorrow."
 He adds, "To love hate.
 A little design flaw there."

+In February 2025, the U.S. State Department purged thousands of its own webpages that had been promoting diversity, equity, inclusion (DEI).
+Also, many containing discussions of refugee issues.
+The U.S. Embassy page describing "Casual Baggage" was among those purged.